 This is about putting the human connections and relationships back into public services.
-This thinking applies to the whole range of things we do to help people, whether they are young or adult offenders, care leavers, apprentices, children or whole families.
 Our experience teaches us time and time again that what makes a difference in people’s lives are strong and meaningful relationships with good people who care.
+Whatever their needs, we surround our service users with a positive network of good people.

 A good place to live

-This is simply shelter, a roof over someone’s head, warmth and stability.
-If a person has a good place to live, they can properly focus on making changes in the rest of their lives.
-A good place is also about community.
-Encouraging and enabling communities to be more active and engaged is a vital first step in creating a thriving and prosperous society.
+If a person has a good place to live, a community where they feel safe and at home, they can properly focus on making changes in the rest of their lives.
+This is also about encouraging and enabling communities to be more active and engaged, a vital first step in creating a thriving and prosperous society.